English and Media

-- English Literature Paper 2 20th century play: ‘DNA’
+- English Literature Paper 2.
+Modern play: ‘DNA’

-- English Language Paper 2 skills: writers’ viewpoints and perspectives in non-fiction texts
+- English Language Paper 2.
+Writers’ viewpoints and perspectives in non-fiction texts

 In Year 11, we cover:

-- English Literature Paper 2 poetry: power and conflict cluster and unseen poetry
+- English Literature Paper 2.
+Poetry: power and conflict cluster (Kamikaze, War Photographer, Remains, Ozymandias, Storm on the Island, Prelude, Tissue) and unseen poetry

-- English Language Paper 1 skills: explorations in creative reading and writing
+- English Language Paper 1.
+Explorations in creative reading and writing

-- English Literature Paper 1: Shakespeare (either ‘Romeo and Juliet’ or ‘The Tempest’)
+- English Literature Paper 1.
+Shakespeare: ‘Romeo and Juliet’

 Key Stage 5 (Sixth Form)

-We enter students for the A level in English Literature, English Language and Literature or Media Studies at the end of Year 13.
+We enter students for the A level in English Literature and/or Media Studies at the end of Year 13.